Smart Labs Now Logo

 What Does It Mean if Your MCH Is High?

-A high MCH usually means that your red blood cells contain too much hemoglobin.
-This is often linked to macrocytic anemia, where red blood cells are abnormally large and contain more hemoglobin than normal.
+A high Mean Corpuscular Hemoglobin (MCH) result means that your red blood cells contain an above-average amount of hemoglobin.
+This is often linked to macrocytic anemia, a condition where red blood cells become abnormally large and carry more hemoglobin than normal.

 What is MCHC?